-Part II - Financial and Operating Data of U.S. Affiliate - Continued Section E - RESEARCH AND DEVELOPMENT Mil.
+Section E - RESEARCH AND DEVELOPMENT Mil.
 Thous.
-Dols. \$ Bil.
-55a Research and development (R&D) performed BY the U.S. affiliate - Research and development (R&D) comprise creative and systematic work undertaken to increase the stock of knowledge and to devise new applications of available knowledge.
-This includes a) activities aimed at acquiring new knowledge or understanding without specific immediate commercial applications or uses (basic research); b) activities aimed at solving a specific problem or meeting a specific commercial objective (applied research); and c) systematic work, drawing on research and practical experience and resulting in additional knowledge, which is directed to producing new products or processes or to improving existing products or processes (development).
-R&D includes both direct costs such as salaries of researchers as well as administrative and overhead costs clearly associated with the company's R&D. See instruction 55a on page 28 for more details.....
-000 R&D employees - Report the number of employees engaged in R&D in the United States (including the District of Columbia, Puerto Rico, and all territories and possessions of the United States) during the fiscal year that ended in Number of calendar year 2018.
-R&D Employees R&D employees are scientists, engineers, and other professional and technical employees, including managers, engaged in scientific or engineering R&D work, at a level that requires knowledge of physical, social, or life sciences, engineering, mathematics, statistics, or computer science at least equivalent to that acquired through completion of a four-year college course with a major in one of these fields (i.e., training may be either formal or by experience) BEA USE ONLY
+Dols.
+2403 55a Research and development (R&D) performed BY the U.S. affiliate - Research and development (R&D) comprise creative and systematic work undertaken to increase the stock of knowledge and to devise new applications of available knowledge.
+This includes a) activities aimed at acquiring new knowledge or understanding without specific immediate commercial applications or uses (basic research); b) activities aimed at solving a specific reliminar problem or meeting a specific commercial objective (applied research); and c) systematic work, drawing on research and practical experience and resulting in additional knowledge, which is directed to producing new products or processes or to improving existing products or processes (development).
+R&D includes both direct costs such as salaries of researchers as well as administrative and overhead costs clearly associated with the company's R&D. See instruction 55a on page 28 for more details.
+R&D employees - Report the number of employees engaged in R&D in the United States (including the District of Columbia, Puerto Rico, and all territories and possessions of the United States) during the fiscal year that ended in Number of calendar year 2019.
+R&D Employees R&D employees are scientists, engineers, and other professional and technical employees, including managers, 2409 engaged in scientific or engineering R&D work, at a level that requires knowledge of physical, social, or life sciences, engineering, mathematics, statistics, or computer science at least equivalent to that acquired through completion Section F - INSURANCE INDUSTRY ACTIVITIES Insurance related activities are covered by industry codes 5243 (insurance carriers).
+56 Of the total activities are covered by industry codes 5243 (insurance carriers). of a four-year college course with a major in one of these fields (i.e., training may be either formal or by experience).
+2410 1 BEA USE ONLY were any of the sales or revenues generated by insurance related activities?